NDM Oiapoque: Operational history

 According to the Ministry of Defence, the planned out-of-service date for Bulwark is 2034.
 However, in October 2017, the BBC's Newsnight reported that the Ministry of Defence was considering decommissioning Bulwark and Albion as part of a package of cost-cutting measures intended to mitigate the expense of the Royal Navy's two new aircraft carriers.
 This action was reversed by then Secretary of State for Defence Gavin Williamson in September 2018.

 In late 2020 Bulwark was dry-docked for phase two of her optimised support period.
 The ship was to remain in dry dock prior to undertaking a phase 3 "recertification package" ahead of her planned return to the fleet in 2023.
 In mid-2023 it was reported that the ship would not be ready for active operations until sometime in 2024.
 Then in March 2024 James Cartlidge, Minister of State at the Ministry of Defence, stated that the ship would in fact only return to operations "if required", suggesting that she would remain in uncrewed reserve upon completing her refit.
-However, this decision was reversed by the newly-elected Labour Government in November 2024 which indicated that Bulwark was to be taken out of service, despite the fact that £72.1 million had already been spent on her refit.
+However, this decision was reversed by the newly elected Labour Government in November 2024 which indicated that Bulwark was to be taken out of service, despite the fact that £72.1 million had already been spent on her refit.

-On April 2025, at the LAAD 2025 expo in Rio de Janeiro, the Brazilian Navy and the Royal Navy signed a letter of intent for the transfer of HMS Albion (L14) and HMS Bulwark (L15).
+In April 2025, at the LAAD 2025 expo in Rio de Janeiro, the Brazilian Navy and the Royal Navy signed a letter of intent for the transfer of HMS Albion (L14) and HMS Bulwark (L15).

-On 10 September 2025, during the Defence and Security Equipment International in London, the former HMS Bulwark was officially sold to Brazil with the contract signed aboard HMS Mersey.
+On 10 September 2025, during the Defence and Security Equipment International in London, ex-Bulwark was officially sold to Brazil for £20m with the contract signed aboard HMS Mersey.
 In Brazilian service the ship will be renamed NDM Oiapoque.

 In the media

-Bulwark is the featured ship in the second series of Warship originally shown on television channel Five in the UK.
+Bulwark was the featured ship in the second series of Warship originally shown on television channel Five in the UK.
 The season followed her during the Taurus 09 deployment.